We’re SafetyNet • Works, a collective of Trust & Safety professionals who believe that knowing how to keep platforms safe shouldn’t be a trade secret.

 At SafetyNet • Works, we’re solving shared problems across platforms of all types and sizes every day.
 It’s both a collaborative consultancy and a net•work (get it?!) for platforms and consultants to find each other.

-SafetyNet • Works was founded by this guy, Nick Tapalansky.
+SafetyNet • Works was founded by Nick Tapalansky (that guy down there).
 He’s going to stop talking in the third person though, because that’s kinda weird.

 I started in Trust & Safety as a content moderator way back in 2016.
 Since then I’ve had the privilege to be an Operations Lead, a Lead Program Manager, and now a Senior Director overseeing Safety & Support for a portfolio of social and web publishing brands.
 Tumblr, Twitter, and MediaLab are some of the places I’ve called home.

-SafetyNet • Works is where I think the future of Trust & Safety is headed.
+SafetyNet • Works is where I suspect the future of Trust & Safety is headed.
 As more Safety pros move into the freelance space, we need a way to coordinate, partner, and support each other as much as we support our shared mission.
-By creating a scalable system for operational collaboration, I believe we can maximize the good we can do for platforms and their users.
+By creating a scalable system for operational collaboration outside of our respective companies, I believe we can maximize the good we can do for platforms and their users.

 Meet the Net•Work